WebAssembly/spec/proposals/relaxed-simd/Overview.md

 ## Overview

+Broadly, there are three categories of instructions that fit into the Relaxed SIMD proposal:

+1. Integer instructions where the inputs are interpreted differently (e.g. swizzle,  4-D dot-product)
+2. Floating-point instructions whose behavior for out-of-range and NaNs differ (e.g. float-to-int conversions, float min/max)
+3. Floating-point instructions where the precision or order of operations differ (e.g. FMA, reciprocal instructions, sum reduction)

-Some instructions we would like to add:
+Example of some instructions we would like to add:

 - Fused Multiply Add (single rounding if hardware supports it, double rounding if not)
 - Approximate reciprocal/reciprocal sqrt